alexdalat/galaxyjs/README.md

 # GravityJS
-Simulation of galactic planetoids orbiting a supermassive blackhole.
+Simulation of galactic planetoids orbiting a supermassive blackhole.<br>
 Because Javascript and CPUs are slow, it can only run smoothly in real-time with ~1,500 particles (with worker threading).

 800k particles